mcneel/developer.rhino3d.com/content/en/guides/eto/grid-view/_index.md

 {{< /column >}}
 {{< /row >}}

-Tree Grid Views are slightly more complex than Grid Views with a tree data structure backing them rather then collections.
-This guide will cover all the eccentricities of Tree Grid Views which can be confusing.
+Grid Views let you display a collection of items as a table of rows and columns.
+Each column controls how its cells are rendered and edited; the rows are driven by a single data store that you bind to the view.
+This guide covers how to declare a Grid View, how to populate it, and the binding model that ties cells to your data.

 ![Grid View](/images/eto/controls/grid-view.png)